What You Waiting For?: Alternative versions

 Stuart Price (also known as Jacques Lu Cont) made the most well-known remix of the song, titled the Thin White Duke Mix, which was included on the CD single.
 The track, over eight minutes long, is carried by a guitar riff and occasional chimes.
 The remix received positive reviews from music critics.
 Aaron Mandel of Pitchfork labeled it "outstanding", and John M. Cunningham of Stylus Magazine stated that it "endowed [the song] with a sense of grandeur".
 DJ InVincible from About.com viewed the remix as "moody and a bit hypnotic", commenting that it is "best suited for early-evening sets".
 Armand van Helden created two remixes, the Armand van Helden Remix and the Armand van Helden Dub, which use only some of the original vocals and a new bassline constructed with synthesizers and some electric guitar.
 Felix da Housecat created the Rude Ho Mix, which uses more bass guitar and leaves out the original background vocals by Mimi Parker until the final verse.

 Alex Kapranos, guitarist and lead singer of Scottish indie rock band Franz Ferdinand, wore a Gwen Stefani pin on a Members Only jacket as a tribute to "What You Waiting For?".
 In December 2005, the band performed a cover version of the song on Live Lounge, a segment of The Jo Whiley Show on BBC Radio 1.
 The cover includes the chorus from Billy Idol's 1983 song "White Wedding".
 In October 2006, the song was released as a part of the Radio 1's Live Lounge compilation, and the cover received mixed reviews.
 Jack Foley from IndieLondon called the track "completely insane", stating that it "really has to be heard to be believed."
 The Guardian's Dorian Lynskey found the cover smug, adding that "one of Alex Kapranos's eyebrows [is] raised so high that it practically vacates his head."

 Welsh indie pop singer Marina Diamandis covered "What You Waiting For?" during some of her early live performances in 2009.
 Mary Bellamy of Drowned in Sound referred to her debut album The Family Jewels (2010) as "an extended album length re-write" of "What You Waiting For?".

-Use in media

-The song is featured on numerous respective video games such as "Get Up & Dance" and "Just Dance 3".

-In July 2022, the track was heavily featured in NatWest's "Tomorrow Begins Today" television commercial.